Sonamdorji1904/SWE_CAP2_Game_Automation/README.md

 # SWE_CAP2_Game_Automation

-## **Brief Description of the Game and the Objectives**
+## **Brief Description of the Game and Objectives**

-In The Farmer Was Replaced, I play as a programmer in charge of automating a farm using a drone.
+In **The Farmer Was Replaced**, I play as a programmer in charge of automating a farm using a drone.
 My mission is to write code that instructs the drone to complete various farming tasks, from planting seeds to watering and harvesting crops.
 As I advance through levels, the challenges become more complex, requiring precise planning and optimization to manage the drone’s actions efficiently.
 The game combines coding skills with strategic problem-solving, pushing me to refine my automation process for maximum productivity and minimal resource use.

-### Objectives
+### **Objectives**

 1. **Basic Crop Planting and Harvesting**: Guide the drone to plant and harvest crops on a grid according to basic instructions.
 2. **Manage Crop-Specific Requirements**: Adhere to special planting rules for each crop, like spacing trees properly to avoid overcrowding.
 3. **Optimize Harvesting Sequence**: Harvest crops in a specific order (e.g., largest to smallest for sunflowers) to maximize yield.
 4. **Efficient Movement**: Minimize the drone’s travel time across the field with optimized paths and movement loops.
 5. **Implement Polyculture**: Plant compatible crop types together to boost farm productivity.
 6. **Watering and Fertilizing**: Add timely watering and fertilizing steps to ensure optimal crop growth.
 7. **Resource Management**: Use resources like water and fertilizer effectively, reducing waste while ensuring crop health.
 8. **Automation Refinement**: Continuously improve the automation process, allowing the drone to operate with minimal manual input.

-By working through these objectives, I learn to balance efficiency, resource management, and algorithmic problem-solving, all while managing the unique needs of a diverse set of crops.
+Through these objectives, I learn to balance efficiency, resource management, and algorithmic problem-solving, while managing the unique needs of a diverse set of crops.

-# Table of Contents
+---

+## **Table of Contents**
 - [Code Snippets and Explanation](#code-snippets-and-explanation)
 - [Challenges and Learnings](#challenges-and-learnings)
 - [References](#references)

-# Code-Snippets-and-Explanation
+---

+# Code Snippets and Explanation

-## Step 1: Farming on 1 tile
+### Step 1: Farming on 1 Tile
+---
-### **Code:**
+#### **Code:**

 ```python
 harvest()
 ```

-### **Explanation:**
+#### **Explanation:**

-The code runs and collects grass upto 5 and then the loops get unlocked
+The code runs and collects grass up to 5 units, after which the loop unlocks.

+---
-### **Demo:**
+#### **Demo:**

 ![Step_1](./Game1.mp4)

-### **Code:**
+#### **Code:**

 ```python
 while True: